naomidiscord/naomi/README.md

 }
 ```

 Lastly, install all the dependencies.
-We use Yarn, but you can use NPM if really wanted, although please do not push any `package-lock.json` files if you contribute to the repository.
+We use Yarn, but you can use NPM if you really want to.
 ```
 yarn install
 npm install